One of the most common questions we’re asked is: 'How much does professional indemnity insurance cost?'.

 If you can, always demonstrate your competence and show them that you’re doing your bit to avoid claims wherever possible.

-You’ll find it benefits you as much as them.
+You'll find it benefits you as much as them and could even influence how much your professional indemnity insurance costs.